yusuf-ahmed-5/AI-Customer-Service-Chatbot/README.md

 # simple-ai-chatbot
-A simple chatbot from a pre-trained Ollama, integrated within python.
+A simple chatbot from a pre-trained Ollama, integrated within Python.